-The recurring corporate cash operating spend for the year ended 31 December 2023 was €3.0 million.
-Malin also incurred non-cash charges of €0.9 million to bring total recurring corporate cash operating spend for the year ended 31 December 2023 to €3.9 million.
-Malin also incurred €0.6 million of exceptional costs during 2023 (aggregate corporate administrative expenses of €4.5 million).
-The exceptional costs incurred relate to restructuring costs.
+The recurring corporate cash operating spend for the year ended 31 December 2024 was €2.4 million.
+Malin also incurred non-cash charges of €0.1 million to bring total recurring corporate cash operating spend for the year ended 31 December 2024 to €2.5 million.